WorldWideTelescope/wwt-aligner/docs/content/commands/go/index.md

 $ wwt-aligner go -o aligned.jpg -t tiled input.tif reference.fits
 $ wwt-aligner preview tiled/index_rel.wtml
 ```

+The `-W WORK-DIR` option causes the tool to save its working files in the
+specified directory, as opposed to using a temporary directory.
+This can be
+useful for low-level debugging of the alignment process.

 The `--anet-bin-prefix` option can be ignored in almost all use cases.
 If you
 are testing the agent outside of the Docker container, you can use it to tell